Why Worry Your Life Away? There’s a Better Way!

 - Make a list of the scary, future events you worry about.
 The fears might be items such as your child will marry that loser or you might die from lung cancer.
 Keep writing until you have ten or more events you fear.
 Then score each item from (0) I have no control to (10) I have total control.
 Where you have significant control lower the risk by taking action.
 It doesn’t matter what action.
 On action might be to write down a Plan A and a Plan B. Where you have little or no control let it go.

-- To let go, notice your thought and your body distress, take in a big breath and let it out while thinking, “Let it go!”
+- To let go, notice your thoughts and your body distress, take in a big breath and exhale while thinking, “Let it go!”

 - Read Richard Carlson’s little book, Don’t Sweat the Small Stuff.